Swedbyte/freshdesk-api-wrappers/readme.md

 # Freshdesk API wrappers library

-The library contains an API wrappers that are ready to work with Freshdesk platform from different environments:
+This unofficial library contains an API wrappers that are ready to work with Freshdesk (Mint) platform from different environments:

 * browser-frontend-app
 * freshdesk-frontend-app